Brunoborges95/Data-Science-Projects/README.md

-# Data-Science-Projects
-Certainly!
-Here's a template for a README file for your "data science projects" repository.
-Feel free to customize it according to the specifics of your projects:

----

 # Data Science Projects

 Welcome to the "Data Science Projects" repository!
 This repository houses various data science projects that cover a range of topics and applications.
 Below, you'll find a brief overview of each project: